Population: 4 million

 The denial for the people of Western Togoland to have a fair say in their future is something that persists to this day.
 Earlier in 2017 seven members of the Homeland Study Group Foundation (HSGF) were arrested for wearing T-shirts with the inscription “9 May 2017 is OUR DAY Western Togoland”, referring to the date when the organisation attempted to declare independence.
 Under-development and -investment in Western Togoland is the norm, with the few initiatives that are in place such as the Kofi Annan Peacekeeping Centre discontinued with no valid reason.
 This has led to its overall progression being severely compromised.
 Some districts of Volta such as Adaklu and Kadjebi are amongst the poorest in Ghana.

 UNPO supports nonviolent campaigns for self-determination.
 While there is no explicit right for independent statehood, the right to believe in and lawfully campaign for such causes is protected free speech and opinion.
-It is important that the true will of the people in Western Togoland be heard, and that means giving all sides of a debate the ability to speak without coercion, threat or misuse of the judicial system to silence advocates of independence.
+It is important that the will of the people in Western Togoland be heard, and that means giving all sides of a debate the ability to speak without coercion, threat or misuse of the judicial system to silence advocates of independence.
 Furthermore, UNPO believes in the importance of the history and culture of West Togoland to be taught freely and condemns all violence and discrimination in the region in its entirety irrespective of who perpetrates it.
-To this extent, it is important for Western Togolanders to have an equal chance to develop, both socially and economically.
+To this extent, it is important for Western Togolanders to have an equal chance to develop, both socially and economically as those in the capital region of Ghana.